mohammad-kh1/mern-chat-app/README.md

-# mern-chat-app
+# MERN Stack Chat Application

-MERN Stack Chat Application
+### this is a realtime chat application implementd with MERN stack